falco0227/ZDM-Device-Mapper/README.md

       sd_reset_wp ata -1 /dev/sdX
 ```

-  - Partition the drive to start the partion at a WP boundary.
+  - Partition the drive to start the partition at a WP boundary.
 ```
       parted /dev/sdX
       mklabel gpt